Himizu (manga)

-Himizu (ヒミズ) is a Japanese manga series written and illustrated by Minoru Furuya.
+(ヒミズ, Himizu) is a Japanese manga series written and illustrated by Minoru Furuya.
 It was serialized in Kodansha's seinen manga magazine Weekly Young Magazine from January 2001 to March 2002, with its chapters collected in four tankōbon volumes.
 The manga was adapted into a live action film adaptation which was shown at the 68th Venice International Film Festival, held in Venice, Italy, in 2011, and premiered in Japan in January 2012.

+Synopsis

+The series follows Sumida, a 14-year-old boy who tries to live quietly and independently, like a mole (himizu), after his alcoholic, abusive father abandons the family and his mother leaves with another man.

 Media

 Manga

 Written and illustrated by Minoru Furuya, Himizu was serialized in Kodansha's seinen manga magazine Weekly Young Magazine from January 29, 2001, to March 11, 2002.
 Kodansha collected its chapters in four tankōbon volumes, released from July 23, 2001, to August 5, 2005.